 ESSENTIAL DUTIES / RESPONSIBILITIES:

-- Attends work regularly and observes approved work hours in accordance with agency leave and attendance policies.
+- Attend work regularly and observe approved work hours in accordance with agency leave and attendance policies.

 GENERAL QUALIFICATIONS and REQUIREMENTS:

 Education - High School Diploma/equivalent plus a minimum of an associate degree or equivalent, which includes eight (8) semester hours of college Chemistry.

 Experience – Minimum of one (1) year experience in a laboratory environment performing similar tasks to those described above.